-Therefore, the best course of action is to have an appropriate health evaluation, which includes a hearing test.
+Therefore, if you believe you are suffering from tinnitus, the best course of action is to have an appropriate health evaluation, which includes a hearing test.

 Hearing aids are the simplest and most universally accepted method for treating hearing loss.
 By providing amplification of everyday, natural background sounds into the ear canal (such as a fan or the hum of an air conditioner), hearing aids can also help reduce the silent environment that tinnitus seems to thrive in.
 This creates a “masking” effect for tinnitus and can often bring relief.
 Some advanced hearing aid models even include tinnitus masking features that create artificial white noise for the same purpose.